goblinhack/zorbash/README.md

 Credits
 -------
-The graphics are a mixture of my own programmer-art efforts combined with a selection of the amazing Oryx tilesets [found here](https://www.oryxdesignlab.com/).
+The graphics are a mixture of my own terrible programmer-art efforts combined with a selection of the amazing Oryx tilesets [found here](https://www.oryxdesignlab.com/) some modified in size.

 Screenshots
 -----------